#1 tactic on how to get tons of traffic for your eCommerce with long-tail keywords and Product Filter

 - Prices and number of products

-Now you want to write the custom title and meta description for the filtered category page.
-It will probably look as follows:
+Writing out the custom title and meta description for the filtered category page would look as follows:

 In terms of WooCommerce these entities are as follows: